Objectives and Content

 Written exam.
 Examination support materials: Non- programmable calculator, according to model listed in faculty regulations.
 Exercises might be graded and included in the final grade.
-It may be oral examination if less than 20 students attend the course.

 The grading scale used is A to F. Grade A is the highest passing grade in the grading scale, grade F is a fail.